-At the end of spring 2019, we reunited everyone’s favourite Toy Story characters, along with some new ones at United Supermarkets, a division of Albertsons.
+At the end of spring 2019, we reunited everyone’s favorite Toy Story characters, along with some new ones at United Supermarkets, a division of Albertsons.
 The campaign objectives were to drive sales, attract more families with young children, and enhance the in-store experience by focusing on something radically different than just assortment and price.
 Toy Story 4 MicroPopz quickly became a household name, leaving smiles on the faces of customers of all ages.

 Albertsons Companies is operating in a hyper-competitive retail environment against significant competitors like Walmart, Aldi, Kroger, Ahold Delhaize, and Amazon.
 The retailer is ranked as the 4th largest food retailer/wholesaler in North America.
 To differentiate from the competition, United Supermarkets wanted to offer its customers something that would create excitement in-stores.
-BrandLoyalty worked closely with United to customise the right offer and build out an exclusive programme to ensure it delivered on the campaign objectives.
+BrandLoyalty worked closely with United to customize the right offer and build out an exclusive program to ensure it delivered on the campaign objectives.

 The retailer was looking for a campaign that would appeal to young families with children.
 As it had been almost ten years since the last Toy Story movie, United was able to benefit from all of the buzz coming from Disney’s marketing initiatives before the Toy Story 4 film release.
-Finding a connection between its customers, Toy Story, and United was critical in creating the most engaging and thought-out programme possible.
+Finding a connection between its customers, Toy Story, and United was critical in creating the most engaging and thought-out program possible.
 The call to action was that “United Supermarkets is the place where old and new friends come together,” fusing the nostalgia that Toy Story represents, with the goals from the retailer, to bring communities and families together.

 Toy Story, a series of animated movies, first launched in 1995 with a mass appeal from fans and critics alike, marking the launch of Pixar Animation studios into the forefront of animated storytelling.
 Twenty years later, many of the kids that watched the first Toy Story movies, now have kids of their own.
 Crossing the generational gap, these now grown-up kids hold the Toy Story series close to their heart, making them some of the programme’s biggest ambassadors.
 Parents and kids alike were lining up to take their pictures with the characters, and to complete their MicroPopz collection.